abidalrekab/blocksWorldv1.0/README.rst

     - is there gap between objects or not.\
     - the number of objects in each image [3-10]\
     - choose a set of colors that gonna be used\
-* How can I find where vertices position for every object is saved?\
+* How can I find where vertices position for every object is saved?<br />
 Answer : when you active Save(data, jsonfile), every generated image going to have another file.json or file.txt assossaited with it. check that file, you will find all info.\
-* Does this code generate interpretable images - something like car, a house, boat, etc... - ?\
+* Does this code generate interpretable images - something like car, a house, boat, etc... - ?<br />
 Answer : No. if you want that capability please check BlocksWorldv2.0\

 Supported platforms